hungry-bogart/noisechatter/README.md

 # Known Issues and Limitations

-- If you close your chat session all your cannot be recovered.
+- If you close your chat session, your messages cannot be recovered.
-- No alerting method when you receive a message
+- No alerting method available for when you receive a message if you are away.
 - No HTTPS by default.
 If you want this you need a cert.
 Look into a certificate using <a href="https://letsencrypt.org/" target=_blank>Let's Encrypt.</a>
 - No persistent usernames.
 Signing in with the same name just creates a duplicate name.
-- If you press a key and hold it down with no spaces involved it will trail off the screen like so.
-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA.
+- If you press a key and hold it down with no spaces involved it will trail off the screen.
+Like this: AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA.
 Try it for fun.
 - No password protection.
 - No encryption.
 - No DMs or multiple rooms to choose from.